felipfmg17/pricer/README.md

 ### Run the program

-* Modify  the file code/params.txt and inlude the host names and resources of the files you want to download
+* Modify  the file code/params.txt and inlude the host names, notification email address and resources of the files you want to download

 * To start the program execute the file: